 In December 2019, a novel strain of coronavirus, known as COVID-19, was reported which quickly spread around the globe, including the United States and its Territories.
 Medical experts and studies report that smoking may increase the risk of contagion to COVID-19, and smokers may have severe symptoms once infected by the virus.
-Management continues to actively monitor the evolving impact of the COVID-19 outbreak on the sale of tobacco products.
+As various emergency measures are eased, management continues to actively monitor the evolving impact of the COVID-19 outbreak on the sale of tobacco products.